caleb531/automata/docs/examples/fa-examples.md

 To see our function in action, we need to define some NFAs.
 We can do this easily by converting from regular expressions.
-For more information about this equivalence, see [the wikipedia article on regular languages][wikipedia-reglang]:
+For more information about this equivalence, see [the Wikipedia article on regular languages][wikipedia-reglang]:

 ```python
 alphabet = set(string.ascii_lowercase)